iamroshel/phase-0-javascript-events-acting-on-events-lab/README.md

-# Moving Things with JavaScript by Acting on Events c
+# Moving Things with JavaScript by Acting on Events c c

 ## Learning Goals